geelen/nuxt-content-fab-docs/docs/content/en/error-origin-fallback.md

 ---
-name: 'error.fab.dev'
+title: 'error.fab.dev'
-route: '/kb/error-origin-fallback'
+category: Knowledge Base
-menu: Knowledge Base
+position: 999
 ---

 Potentially, your hosting infrastructure needs an upstream origin, despite you intending never to use it: